mauriziopinna/Car-Pooling-Mobile-Android-App/README.md

 WHAT I LEARNED:
 - How to write Android Applications written in Kotlin
 - Evaluate different possibilities for back-end solutions.
+- Deal with concurrency problems and solve them with different multithread possible solutions
 - Use third part services such as google sign-in and maps integration
 - Integration with Mobile App and no-SQL database.
 - Differnce between writing application in native language, and frameworks like React-Native or Futter